Your child spoke. You answered. And silence followed.

 How can you turn a 1-2 and it’s over conversation into much more?
 How can you keep the conversation going?

 Put a conversation stretcher into action and see what happens.

 What’s a conversation stretcher?
-A conversation stretcher is an answer intended to create more conversation, instead of closing a conversation.
+A conversation stretcher is an answer intended to create more conversation and a higher quality conversation, instead of closing a conversation.
 Your child hears and uses more words with a conversation stretcher.